amanchadha/software-RAID/README.md

 Tests
 -----
-To help with grading your implementation, tests are included.
+To help with evaluating the implementation, tests are included.